Keyuan125/Pathfinding-Visualizer/README.md

 # Things need to be done:

-- HTML
+- HTML (Currently working on it)
-- Adding more algorithms
+- Adding more algorithms: BFS, DFS, etc
 - Disable button during animation